 - Steps 2 and 3 are repeated

 The video at the top of this post demonstrates the proper movements with 1 and 2 kettlebells.
 Also included is an example of the suitcase deadlift showing just how versatile the kettlebell is as a fitness tool.
-You’ll also learn what benefits of hanging the kettlebell are rather than lifting from the ground after each rep.
+You’ll also learn what the benefits of hanging the kettlebell are rather than lifting it from the ground (dead) after each rep.

 Why Use a Kettlebell Instead of a Barbell?